luelista/bscthesis/README.md

 # Optimizing Cooperation of HTTP/2 and Multipath TCP
-Bachelor thesis by Maxi Weller
+Bachelor thesis by Mira Weller

 ## Abstract
 Multipath TCP is an extension to the Transmission Control Protocol (TCP) to support the use of multiple paths between